4est-is-Forrest/square-iron/content/docs/Inbox Common Module/imports-and-constants.md

 #### **_Fuzzywuzzy_**

-[**Fuzzywuzzy**](https://pypi.org/project/fuzzywuzzy/0.3.0/) **is a useful library that offers a variety of string comparison methods and is primarily used in this module's spellcheck function.**
+[**Fuzzywuzzy**](https://pypi.org/project/fuzzywuzzy/0.3.0/) **is a useful library that offers a variety of string comparison methods and is used in this module's spellcheck function.**

 Specifically, the 'partial ratio' function is what I was ultimately looking to incorporate in the spellcheck function (explained later).
-I needed a way to compare strings without marking down due to a lack of characters.
+I needed a way to compare strings without factoring lack of characters.

 #### **_Connnectors_**